terramate-io/terramate/docs/cmdline.md

 On _Windows_, the file must be named `terraform.rc` and placed in the user's `%APPDATA%` directory.
 The location of this directory depends on your _Windows_ version and system configuration.
-You can the command below in _PowerShell_ to find its location:
+You can use the command below in _PowerShell_ to find its location:

 ```sh